Triple-Whale/triple-whale-public-apis/examples/node/README.md

 With an API key, you get access to only a limited set of endpoints:

 - Summary page data - `/api/v2/summary-page/get-data`
+- Pixel Attribution V1 (deprecated) - `/api/v2/attribution/get-orders-with-journeys`
-- Pixel Attribution - `/api/v2/attribution/get-orders-with-journeys-v2`
+- Pixel Attribution V2 - `/api/v2/attribution/get-orders-with-journeys-v2`

 **NOTE: the presence of `API_KEY` in your `.env` file negates the OAuth flow, and will be used instead of the OAuth bearer token.**